The Mole (American TV series) season 2: Mole sabotage

 Think or Sink: Despite boasting about being fairly talented at swimming, Bill went out less than ten minutes into the challenge.
-He chalked it up to the fact that he was not indeed swimming, but rather treading water.
-Darwin and Bribs were left to pick up his slack, and failed the challenge while Katie searched fruitlessly for one missing letter she had failed to transfer to the final puzzle.
-Bill received some suspicion, but as his actions were considered "too obvious" by some players, who thought he was simply pretending to be the mole.
+He chalked it up to the fact that he was not indeed swimming but rather treading water.
+Darwin and Bribs were left to pick up his slack and failed the challenge while Katie searched fruitlessly for one missing letter she had failed to transfer to the final puzzle.
+Bill received some suspicion, but his actions were considered "too obvious" by some players, who thought he was simply pretending to be the mole.

 Pizza Chefs: Initially, it appeared Bill would have little problem sabotaging the game, because after an hour, the team had almost nothing to show for their efforts.
 However, they unexpectedly met up with a boy in the town who helped them complete the task with ease.
 Since he was not able to foil the game itself, after dinner, Bill noticed a nearby trattoria selling ice cream.
-He bought some (eating it quickly), complaining he was still hungry after the less-than-satisfying homemade pizza (knowing also the players neglected to wash their hand when making the pizzas).
+He bought some (eating it quickly), complaining he was still hungry after the less-than-satisfying homemade pizza (knowing also the players neglected to wash their hands when making the pizzas).
 Darwin, spotting Bill with the frozen treat, was interested too.
-Bill gave him some money, and he bought some ice cream of his own.
-This was a violation of the rules regarding the pizza challenge, since players were expressly informed that the pizza they ate for dinner was to be the only food available to them that evening.
-While Bill scarfed down his ice cream almost unnoticed to everyone, Darwin saved his and ate it in front of the other players.
-The other players saw him with food, but ultimately dismissed it as an honest mistake.
+Bill gave him some money, and he bought some ice cream.
+This was a violation of the rules regarding the pizza challenge, since players were informed that the pizza they ate for dinner was to be the only food available to them that evening.
+While Bill scarfed down his ice cream almost unnoticed by everyone, Darwin saved his and ate it in front of the other players.
+The other players saw him with food but ultimately dismissed it as an honest mistake.
 Later that evening, the players were informed that a $10,000 penalty would be assessed to the pot due to the food violations.
-Players were suspicious, but put more emphasis on Heather's mistake in the Wine Delivery game that same day.
+Players were suspicious but put more emphasis on Heather's mistake in the Wine Delivery game that same day.
 Bill succeeded in sabotaging a game with minimal suspicion.

 Gnome Home: Bill figured (as did Heather before him) that the way to earn the exemption was to break the gnome, so he volunteered himself to work the middle leg of the relay, which involved a challenging bicycle obstacle course.
 After wasting precious time forgetting to take a picture with the soccer goalie he had just scored against, he hurried through the bike course, dropping the gnome and breaking it.
 Furthermore, Bill tried to redirect some suspicion, as he pointed out the basket on the front of the bicycle was not even attached, and Heather had insisted he place the gnome in the basket.